The Political Climate in Concord, NH is Leaning liberal.

 Individual Campaign Contributions in Concord, NH

-In the last 4 years, there were 779 contributions totaling $166,424 to Republican and conservative campaigns, averaging $214 per contribution.
+In the last 4 years, there were 779 contributions totaling $166,424 to the Republican Party and conservative campaigns, averaging $214 per contribution.

 (source: Federal Election Commission)